unraid/docs/docs/legacy/FAQ/USB_Flash_Drive_Preparation.md

 `dd conv=notrunc bs=440 count=1 if=mbr.bin of=``<device>`{=html}

-**4. Install unRAID on your prepared Flash Drive**
+**4. Install Unraid on your prepared Flash Drive**

-- Change the extension of your unRAID download from zip to iso
+- Change the extension of your Unraid download from zip to iso
 - Open unetbootin (it will need your password)
-- Choose Disk Image at the bottom and browse for your unRAID iso
+- Choose Disk Image at the bottom and browse for your Unraid iso
 - Choose the device path for your partition (it's probably already selected)
 - Click OK